 The rook moves any number of squares horizontally or vertically in a straight line.

-Rooks participate in the King's special ability known as castling.Continue to 3 of 8 below.
+Rooks participate in the King's special ability known as castling.

 The bishop moves any number of squares diagonally in a straight line.

 Notice that the bishop will always remain on squares of one color during a game.
 For example, the bishop in the diagram above will always stay on dark squares.
-At the beginning of a game, each player has both a light-squared bishop and a dark-squared bishop.Continue to 4 of 8 below.
+At the beginning of a game, each player has both a light-squared bishop and a dark-squared bishop.

-The queen combines the abilities of the rook and bishop.
-A queen moves any number of squares in a straight line, in any direction.
+The queen has the combined abilities of the rook and bishop.
+A queen can move any number of squares in a straight line and in any direction.
 This mobility makes the queen the most powerful piece in chess.
 Queens and rooks are known as major pieces.

 The king moves one square in any direction.

 The king is the most important piece in chess.
 When a king is attacked by another piece, it is said to be in check.
 If the king is in check, it must avoid capture immediately.
 If the capture cannot be avoided, the game is over (the king is not actually captured in chess).
-This is known as checkmate.
+This is known as a checkmate.

-The knight can be easily identified; in most chess sets, it looks like a horse’s head.
+The knight in most chess sets looks like a horse’s head.
 The pattern the knight uses to move can be described in several ways.
 In a technical sense, the knight moves one square diagonally in any direction and then moves one square vertically or horizontally further away from where it started its move.
 This is often described as an “L-shaped” move: the knight moves two squares horizontally or vertically, and then turns at a right angle to move one more square.

 Knights and bishops are approximately equal in value.
-Together, they are known as minor pieces.Continue to 8 of 8 below.
+Together, they are known as minor pieces.

 The pawn is the least valuable piece in chess.
 It may only move forward, never backward or sideways.
 Pawns also have the most complicated rules for movement.